adalton/apue3/Chapter10/Readme.md

 8. Why do you think the `siginfo` structure (Section 10.14) includes the real user ID, instead of the effective user ID, in the `si_uid` field?

+   For the motivation behind this decision, consider the question "who can send a signal to a process?"
+The answer is generally "the owner of the process" and "root".
+Given this, if the field included the effective user ID, then the only possible values would be the UID of the owner or the UID of root (0).

+   By including the real user id, then the value can be the UID of the owner or the UID of any user who can gain root privileges.
+If there are multiple such users, including the real user ID enables the program to identify who really sent the signal.

 9. Rewrite the function in Figure 10.14 to handle all the signals from Figure 10.1.
 The function should consist of a single loop that iterates once for every signal in the current signal mask (not once for every